Scutellaria incana

-Scutellaria incana, the hoary skullcap or downy skullcap, is a flowering plant in the family Lamiaceae (mint family) and is native to North America.
-It is a perennial flowering plant and is primarily found in the eastern United States as well as some parts of the Midwest.
+Scutellaria incana, the hoary skullcap or downy skullcap, is a species of perennial flowering plant in the mint family Lamiaceae.
+It is native to North America and is primarily found in the eastern United States as well as some parts of the Midwest.

 Description

 S. incana grows to about 1 m tall with stems that are unbranched (or branched only near the top) and have short, dense, gray hairs.
 As with many other plants in the mint family, its stems are 4-angled (square).
 The leaves are opposite and are ovate, measuring up to 6 in long.
 They have coarse, blunt teeth and are covered by fine hair.